MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 ### pg_pltemplate deprecation

-Another important consideration is the deprecation of the pg_pltemplate system table within the pg_catalog schema by the PostgreSQL community *starting in version 13*.
-If you're migrating to Azure Database for PostgreSQL - Flexible Server version 13 or later and you granted permissions to users on the pg_pltemplate table on your single server, you must revoke these permissions before you initiate a new migration.
+Another important consideration is the deprecation of the pg_pltemplate system table.
+Starting in *version 13*, PostgreSQL community deprecates the pg_pltemplate system table in the pg_catalog schema.
+If you migrate to Azure Database for PostgreSQL - Flexible Server version 13 or later and you granted permissions to users on the pg_pltemplate table on your single server, you must revoke these permissions before you initiate a new migration.

 #### Effects

+These are important effects of pg_pltemplate deprecation:

-- If your application is designed to directly query the relevant tables and views, it encounters issues when you migrate to the flexible server.
-We strongly advise that you refactor your application to avoid direct queries to these system tables.
+- If your application is designed to directly query the relevant tables and views, it encounters issues when you migrate to a flexible server.
+We strongly recommend that you refactor your application to avoid direct queries to these system tables.
-- If you granted or revoked permissions to any users or roles for the relevant pg_catalog tables and views, you encounter an error during the migration process.
+- If you granted or revoked permissions to any users or roles for the relevant pg_catalog tables and views, an error occurs during the migration process.
 You can identify this error by the following pattern:

   ```sql
   pg_restore error: could not execute query <GRANT/REVOKE> <PERMISSIONS> on <relevant TABLE/VIEW> to <user>.